-Students have two (2) school days to make up the first absence, four (4) school days to make up two consecutive absences, and one (1) calendar week to complete assignments missed during three (3) to five (5) consecutive days or class periods.
+Per HCS board policy (HCS Board Policy 4400), students have two (2) school days to make up the first absence, four (4) school days to make up two consecutive absences, and one (1) calendar week to complete assignments missed during three (3) to five (5) consecutive days or class periods.
 A student absent from six (6) to ten (10) days shall have two (2) calendar weeks to complete assignments.
-A maximum of ten (10) schools days will be allowed for students to complete all missed work.
+A maximum of ten (10) school days will be allowed for students to complete all missed work.
 All makeup work must be completed by the end of the semester unless the principal approves extenuating circumstances.
 Long-term assignments are exempt from makeup consideration and are due as assigned.